 CS5 on the Image > Adjustments menu looks like a filter, but

 extension was born.
-Photoshop extension, also called flash panels,
+Photoshop extensions, also called flash

 look and behave like the other Photoshop panels.
 So they have a